pubino/orfe/README.md

 # orfe
-Bartik sub-theme for ORFE and ORFE-related sites.
+Bartik sub-theme for ORFE and ORFE-related sites hosted with Drupal.